shosseini811/BuiltinArticleTtest/README.md

 - The results of t-tests can be easily visualized in Python.

-## Section 3: Sample T-Test in Python Example 1
+## Section 3: Sample T-Test with the Iris Dataset in Python
 To demonstrate the use of a t-test, we will use the famous "Iris" dataset available in the Seaborn library.
 The Iris dataset contains information on 150 iris flowers from three different species (setosa, versicolor, and virginica), with 50 samples from each species.
 The dataset has four features: sepal length, sepal width, petal length, and petal width.

 ### Sub-section 3: Steps to Calculate